 Because medical records are stored online, patients are able to see exactly what they are diagnosed with.
 While it might be unsettling for patients to see their exact diagnosis, it allows for honest communication between doctor and patient.
 EHRs keep patients informed and educated about their medical history, leading to quality patient experiences.

 EHRs allow for medical files to be stored online, usually through a cloud-based system.
 Documentation accessible away from the practice allows both physicians and patients to review records from the comfort of home.
 EHRs give patients an avenue to look at their medical history and lab results without having to in for an appointment.

 We view EHRs as the tool for managing the sweeping shift towards a value-based healthcare system.
 With programs like MACRA promoting value-based healthcare, and telemedicine offering unique patient engagement, EHRs will stand at the forefront of managing care.
 However, EHRs still have a long way to go.
 They must be a tool that clinical staff can manage without frustration or hassle, and they must be easy-to-use so patients can understand their health.
 EHRs can only enhance the patient-provider relationship if they work in concert with both providers and patients.

-Learn more about PrognoCIS EHR and its many features like patient portal and RCM services.
+Learn more about PrognoCIS EHR and its many features like patient portal and medical billing.